-Prerequisite(s): Completion of RWR 100 with a "C" or better, or appropriate placement score
+Prerequisite(s): Completion of ENG 155 with a "C" or better, or equivalent GPA or placement score

 HIS 222: GLOBAL WOMEN'S HISTORY

 This course examines the history of women and their roles in society from ancient to modern times, focusing on attitudes toward women and how gender has affected life opportunities.
 It follows the development of women's roles in contemporary society.